sungsoo/sungsoo.github.io/_posts/2015-04-20-catalyst-optimizer.md

 ---------------

 The final phase of query optimization involves generating Java bytecode to run on each machine.
-Because Spark SQL often operates on in-memory datasets, where processing is CPU-bound, we wanted to support code generation to speed up execution.
+Because Spark SQL often operates on *in-memory datasets*, where processing is CPU-bound, we wanted to support code generation to speed up execution.
 Nonetheless, code generation engines are often complicated to build, amounting essentially to a compiler.
-Catalyst relies on a special feature of the Scala language, quasiquotes, to make code generation simpler.
-Quasiquotes allow the programmatic construction of abstract syntax trees (ASTs) in the Scala language, which can then be fed to the Scala compiler at runtime to generate bytecode.
+Catalyst relies on a special feature of the Scala language, quasiquotes, to make code generation simpler. *Quasiquotes* allow the programmatic construction of abstract syntax trees (ASTs) in the Scala language, which can then be fed to the Scala compiler at runtime to generate bytecode.
 We use Catalyst to transform a tree representing an expression in SQL to an AST for Scala code to evaluate that expression, and then compile and run the generated code.

-As a simple example, consider the Add, Attribute and Literal tree nodes introduced in Section 4.2, which allowed us to write expressions such as `(x+y)+1`.
+As a simple example, consider the Add, Attribute and Literal tree nodes, which allowed us to write expressions such as `(x+y)+1`.
 Without code generation, such expressions would have to be interpreted for each row of data, by walking down a tree of Add, Attribute and Literal nodes.
 This introduces large amounts of branches